 Is our use of Stop and Search in Basingstoke proportionate?

-This is calculated against the data from the 2021 Census.
+This data is calculated against the population information from the 2021 Census.

 Understanding people's views and experiences of Stop and Search is incredibly important to us, and we know there are concerns about how fairly it is used, as well as those who support its use.